 Important LGBTIQ 2020 dates!

-The following is a list of notable LGBTIQ awareness periods.
+Some of these dates will be changing or cancelled due to COVID19.
+A list of notable LGBTIQ awareness periods.
 There are many awareness days, weeks and months that focus on LGBTIQ matters.

 SYDNEY GAY AND LESBIAN MARDI GRAS

 14 FEB 2020 – 1 MAR 2020

 The Sydney Gay & Lesbian Mardi Gras, at one stage temporarily the Sydney Mardi Gras, or locally Mardi Gras, is an annual LGBT pride parade and festival in Sydney, Australia, attended by hundreds of thousands of people from around Australia and overseas.

 The National Day of Action against Bullying and Violence is a day for schools, students and the community to say Bullying.
 No Way!

 The International TDoV is an annual holiday celebrated around the world.
 The day is dedicated to celebrating the accomplishments and victories of transgender & gender non-conforming people while raising awareness of the work that is still needed to save trans lives.
 The holiday was founded in 2009 as a reaction to the lack of LGBT holidays celebrating transgender people’s successes.
 Please find more information at https://sftdov2018.eventbrite.com.

 INTERNATIONAL AIDS CANDLELIGHT MEMORIAL